wlsf82/cypress-simulator/README.md

 After cloning this project, to install the dev dependencies, open a terminal, go to the root of this repo, and run `npm install` (or `npm i`, for short.)

+## Static Analisys

+This project is configured with [ESLint](https://eslint.org/) rules.

+To run ESLint, simply run `npm run lint`.

+To auto-fix breaking linting rules, run `npm run lint:fix`.

 ## Tests

-This project end-to-end tests written with Cypress.
+This project has end-to-end tests written with [Cypress](https://cypress.io/).

 To run them , simply run `npm test` (or `npm t`, for short.)

+To run tests in interactive mode, run `npm run cy:open`.

+## Support this project

+To support this project, simply leave it a star on GitHub. ⭐

 ___